dulmcn/du.github.io/_posts/README.md

-"This is merely my personal understanding, please forgive any mistakes!"
+### This is merely my personal understanding, please forgive any mistakes!